AnasNemrawi/data-structures-and-algorithms/javascript/code-challenges/challenge10-stack-and-queue/readme.md

 #### Efficiency

-The time complexity of the key operations (push, pop, enqueue, and dequeue) is O(1)
+The time complexity of the key operations (push, pop, enqueue, isEmpty ,peek and dequeue) is O(1)

 ## Solution